 Diagnostics are first of all available in Designer.
 We have added two new commands in the Configuration extensions window: Check applicability and Check applicability for all.

-These commands check applicability of the selected extension (or all extensions) in regards to a specific infobase.
-This verification takes into account even the changes in the extensions and configuration that have been made, but not applied to the infobase.
+These commands check the applicability of the selected extension (or all extensions) in regards to a specific infobase.
+This verification takes into account even the changes in the extensions and configuration that have been made but not applied to the infobase.

 In 1C:Enterprise script